New for 2024

 This is a six-day course ending on Saturday

-With the 2008 publication of Roger Fletcher’s Drift Boats & River Dories, these highly maneuverable shallow-draft boats have undergone a great surge in popularity.
-Originally designed as fishing boats on Oregon’s McKenzie and Rogue rivers, river dories have found admirers on shallow fishing streams and whitewater rivers around the world.
+Originally designed as fishing boats on Oregon’s McKenzie and Rogue rivers, drift boats—or river dories—have found admirers on shallow fishing streams and whitewater rivers around the world.

-Cricket has been building, rowing, repairing, restoring, and researching river dories in the Grand Canyon for almost a decade.
-She will begin this course by having students loft the design and expand the frame patterns, then create the frames, transom, and stem.
-You’ll also scarf together sheets of marine plywood into full 16’ side panels and floor.
+Cricket and Brad have been building, rowing, repairing, restoring, and researching river dories in the Grand Canyon for decades.
+They will begin this course by having students loft the design and expand the frame patterns, then create the frames, transom, and stem.
+Students will also scarf together sheets of marine plywood into full 16’ side panels and floor.
 By mid-week, students will assemble the hull and begin installing chines and gunwales.
 By Friday, the class should be busy fitting seats, fly deck, and floorboards, and applying the last of the oil and paint.
-With luck, you’ll float her on Saturday!
+With luck, we’ll float her on Saturday!
 A lucky winner of the lottery will take her home for the cost of materials.

 Who is this course best suited for?